 Depending on the layer height, lines and patterns from the printing process are typically evident before painting PLA 3D prints or ABS projects.
 Medium, fine, and extra-fine sandpaper can be used to remove these lines from 3D printers.

 Conclusion – How to paint 3d printed miniatures

 The painting of PLA 3Dprinted miniatures works nicely with inexpensive paints.
 The most important element is a good, sturdy undercoat.
 I advise using a metal primer paint that prevents rust for this.
-Although rust prevention metal primers only come in 500mL tins and can be a little more expensive than the same amount of regular acrylic house paint, 500mL will be plenty to prime many models because they are relatively thin and go a long way.
-You can also learn How to Reset an HP Deskjet Printer.
+Although rust-prevention metal primers only come in 500mL tins and can be a little more expensive than the same amount of regular acrylic house paint, 500mL will be plenty to prime many models because they are relatively thin and go a long way.